SAFEHR-data/Garden-Path/designs/data-lake.md

 Integrating this with FlowEHR, alongside a number of best-practices with managing a data lake, will enable adopters of the platform to get started with data engineering in a scalable and robust way.

+One advantage of using Data Lake and Spark is ability to use Delta tables.
+They can easily be [created from Databricks Runtime](https://learn.microsoft.com/en-us/azure/databricks/delta/tutorial#--create-a-table) as well as [Synapse](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-delta-lake-overview?pivots=programming-language-python#create-a-table) using a statement `df.write.saveAsTable("myTableName")`.
+Delta Tables have versioning enabled by default which allows to track all updates to the tables.
+They can also [track row-level changes](https://learn.microsoft.com/en-us/azure/databricks/delta/delta-change-data-feed) which can be read downstream for incremental processing.
+They have many other useful features such as [automatic schema validation](https://learn.microsoft.com/en-us/azure/databricks/delta/schema-validation) and are a widespread storage format for Big Data processing.

 ### Data Lake best practices